Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 Above, the configuration $\sigma^i$ is the same as $\sigma$, except that the spin at $i$ has been flipped:

 Rather than spins, the zero temperature Glauber dynamics can alternatively be defined in terms of \emph{blocks}: a block is a subset of $\R^2$ of the form $i+[-1/2,1/2]^2$, with $i\in (\Z^*)^2$ the centre of the block.
 Flipping a spin amounts to changing the colour of the corresponding block.
 The colour of a block (red or white in Figure~\ref{fig_updates_Ising}) is determined by the sign of the spin at its centre.
 This alternative terminology will be used preferentially throughout the article.
 In fact, we will consider configurations of the type depicted in Figure~\ref{fig_updates_Ising}, where all red blocks form a bounded connected region (that we call a droplet, see next paragraph) surrounded by white blocks.
-We will then not even focus on colours, and instead say that a block is added/deleted to mean that the new droplet contains one more/one less block.\\
+We will then not even focus on colours and instead say that a block is added/deleted to mean that the new droplet contains one more/one less block.\\

+An important property of the zero temperature Glauber dynamics is that a large region of $-$ spins surrounded by $+$ spin \emph{shrinks}: with probability going to $1$ as the diameter $D$ of a region diverges, all spins will have become $+$ spins after a time of order $D^2$.

-In \cite{Lacoin2014}-\cite{Lacoin2014a}, the evolution of a droplet of $-$ spins surrounded by $+$ spins is studied for a slightly different choice of jump rates (but the result applies to the present case~\eqref{eq_jump_rates_Ising}).
+In \cite{Lacoin2014}--\cite{Lacoin2014a}, the precise evolution of such a droplet was obtained in the scaling limit (for a slightly different choice of jump rates, but the result applies to the present case~\eqref{eq_jump_rates_Ising}).
 Let us describe their result.
 Let $\gamma^0\subset \R^2$ be a Jordan curve, i.e. a closed, simple curve.
 Let $\Gamma^0$ be the \emph{droplet associated with} $\gamma^0$, meaning the compact subset of $\R^2$ with boundary $\partial\Gamma^0 = \gamma^0$.
 Assume for simplicity that $\Gamma^0$ is convex and $\gamma^0$ is $C^\infty$ (the non-convex case is treated in \cite{Lacoin2014a}).
-Fix a scaling parameter $N\in\N^*$, and let $\sigma^0\in\Sigma$ be the spin configuration obtained by setting $\sigma^0(i) =-1$ if $i\in N\Gamma^0$, $\sigma^0(i) = 1$ if $i\notin N\Gamma^0$.
-For convenience, we may assume, up to adding a finite number of $-$ spins, that each $-$ spin in $\sigma^0$ has at least two $-$ neighbours as in Figure~\ref{fig_updates_Ising}.
-The zero temperature Glauber dynamics~\eqref{eq_jump_rates_Ising} starting from $\sigma^0$ is then well defined for all time.\\
+Fix a scaling parameter $N\in\N_{\geq 1}$ and let $\sigma^{N,0}\in\Sigma$ be the spin configuration obtained by setting $\sigma^{N,0}(i) =-1$ if $i\in N\Gamma^0$, $\sigma^{N,0}(i) = 1$ if $i\notin N\Gamma^0$.
+Up to adding a finite number of $-$ spins, we may assume that each $-$ spin in $\sigma^{N,0}$ has at least two $-$ neighbours as in Figure~\ref{fig_updates_Ising}.
+The zero temperature Glauber dynamics~\eqref{eq_jump_rates_Ising} starting from $\sigma^{N,0}$ is then well defined for all time.\\